coq/coq/doc/sphinx/language/core/inductive.rst

    may be impossible to derive (for example, when :n:`@ident` is a proposition).

+   .. flag:: Dependent Proposition Eliminators

+      The inductive principles express dependent elimination when the inductive type allows it (always true when not using :flag:`Primitive Projections`), except by default when the inductive is explicitly declared in `Prop`.

+      Explicitly `Prop` inductive types declared when this flag is enabled also automatically declare dependent inductive
+      principles.
+Name generation may also change when using tactics such as :tacn:`destruct` on such inductives.

+      Note that explicit declarations through :cmd:`Scheme` are not affected by this flag.

    :n:`{? %| {* @binder } }`
      The :n:`|` separates uniform and non uniform parameters.
      See :flag:`Uniform Inductive Parameters`.